 Beneficiaries of temporary protection have freedom of movement within the country.
-There are no travel restrictions, although those who receive basic care are in effect restricted in their movement as if they leave they will be expelled from basic care and have to reapply in the next province.
-If the beneficiaries receive basic care (see Social welfare), they are allowed to stay away from the organised housing for three days.
+There are no travel restrictions, but a move to another federal state is only possible if you want to stay in private housing - it is possible to receive basic care benefits while living in private housing.
+To move to a place in an organised housing, the consent of the basic care office of the federal state of destination is necessary.
+If beneficiaries receive basic care (see Social welfare), they are allowed to stay away from the organised housing for three days.